jmetzger/training-kubernetes-docker-en/kubernetes/deployment-strategies-en.md

 The current version is the Blue one
 The new version is the Green one

-New Version (GREEN) will be tested and if it works the traffic the traffic will be switch completey to the new version (GREEN)
+New Version (GREEN) will be tested and if it works
+the traffic will be switch completey to the new version (GREEN)

 Old version can either be deleted or will function as fallback